WSpiecha/CFI-qa-test/solution.md

 - if limit < 1 display default number of results (2)
 - if limit > 10 display 10 results
-- as no /post endpoint exist, we assume courses are already created.
-Tests use courses in courses.json file.
-Some of which are hard coded into testcases.
-That is far from optimal but again, no endpoint to post custom courses per testcase/test suite.
+- as no /post endpoint exist, courses from file courses.json were used and assumed to remain unchanged

 Testcases fail for following reasons:
 - 'checks default request' => testcase assumes its on first page, on which it should be (it is on page 1) but in fact first page is page 0 (this is not congruent with endpoint description)